PixelsUp/GlitchMatic/README.md

 - **Rooms**: Procedurally generated rooms with increasing difficulty.
 Enemies are spawned differently every room, enhancing the replayability aspect of the game.
 They are built to be dynamic and inmersive.
 Enemies respond to the environment accordingly, making every room feel fresh and difficult in its own way.
 - **Glitch Hazards**: Obstacles that alter gameplay unpredictably.
 They are meant to be used as covers for the player or the enemies, as well as stopping its progress through certain stages.

+### Controls

+- Movement: Players use WASD keys to move their character around the environmetn.
+- Rolling: When the Spacebar is pressed the character rolls.
+This allows for some invincibility frames, essential for surviving difficult encounters and allowing the player to dodge certain attacks.
+- Aiming: The mouse is used to aim the weapon at enemy targets.
+- Attacking: To either shoot or perform melee attacks, the left mouse button is pressed.

 ### Objects, Weapons, and Power-ups